fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 Our React components act like custom elements that we can mix with common HTML elements but with special powers!

-You can have react components as classes or as functions.
+You can have React components as classes or as functions.
 React class components have a `render()` method.
 We use classes to get access to `state` and `setState` to change state.
 We build these with ES6 `class` syntax.

 To be able to do special things we get to use the special attribute `props` that carry data, functions and anything in between to make our application work effectively.